Health and Wellbeing Hub Project

 Frequently Asked Questions

-The hub is an exciting development that will see the establishment of a new 125-bed sub-acute private hospital and associated primary healthcare and clinical services that will be made available to the local community.
+The hub is an exciting development that has seen the establishment of the La Trobe Private Hospital, a 34-bed private hospital with a focus on orthopaedics, general surgery, plastic surgery, and urology.
+The hub will also include associated primary healthcare and clinical services that will be made available to the local community.
 There will also be expanded space for aged care, child care, rehabilitation, prosthetics, nursing and psychology.

 Importantly, it will also complement the existing health education services at the university, giving students world-class experience.